 Rain rain go away, or give us some really fun ways to play!
-Our plan was to try 5 activities and land on our toddlers’ 3 favorite for the episode, but then… they absolutely loved them all.
+Our plan was to try five activities and land on our toddlers’ three favorites for the episode, but then… they absolutely loved them all.
 So, here ya go.
 Special thanks to Tess’ cousins for braving the storm and hangin’ with us!

 1. Light Up Finger Painting